teejays/n-factor-vault/backend/README.md

         make docker-run-test

-    Both of these run using docker containers, and start the database docker container in the background which, if there are no errors, ends up running in the background.
-You can stop all the running containers using:
+    Docker container for thE database runs in the background.
+In order to stop it (and other docker containers), you can use:

-        make docker-stop
+        make docker-stop-all